Medical alert systems have embraced the digital age.

 Don’t quite know what to expect with a medical alert system?

-Here are a few specifics to consider if you’re not sure whether to invest in a medical alert system for yourself or an aging parent or other senior you care for:
+Here are a few specifics to consider if you’re not sure whether to invest in a medical alert system for yourself or an aging parent, or another senior you care for:

-- Fall detection: What if someone with a medical alert system falls and becomes unconscious?
+- Fall Detection: What if someone with a medical alert system falls and becomes unconscious?
 He or she couldn’t push the button to call for help.
 Thanks to GPS, medical alert systems can detect sudden movements, which means they can detect a likely fall.
-When they do, they can send help even if no one pushed a button.
+When they do, they can send help even if no one pushes a button.

 - Speaking of GPS: GPS technology has also allowed medical alert systems to ditch the old two-piece hardware model and its limited range of operation.
 This is particularly helpful for a patient with dementia who may leave home without the knowledge of his or her caregivers or for active seniors who go out alone often.

 - Custom Monitoring: Medical alert systems can be programmed to reach out to a pre-programmed emergency contact (such as a relative or a neighbor) instead of calling 911 or a monitoring center.
 When the senior you care about needs a little assistance but doesn’t need an ambulance, this can be a great feature.

 - Professional Support: Some of the best modern systems include professional support, such as routine equipment and battery testing to make sure the equipment will work when needed.

 You and your aging or medically fragile family members may not need all of the features above.